cjpvanderwouden/fuel-optimal-PDG-convex/README.md

 ### Design Choices

-1. **Grid search over tf**: The free-final-time problem has bilinear terms (tf · state), making it non-convex.
+1. **Grid search over tf**: The free-final-time problem has bilinear terms (tf * state), making it non-convex.
 Instead of successive convexification, we solve a grid of fixed-tf problems and pick the best.
 This is simpler, robust, and produces the fuel vs. tf curve as a byproduct.

-2. **Conservative thrust bounds**: We use ρ_min = T_min/m0 and ρ_max = T_max/m_dry (worst-case over all masses).
+2. **Conservative thrust bounds**: Use ρ_min = T_min/m0 and ρ_max = T_max/m_dry (worst-case over all masses).
 This guarantees feasibility without iterating.
 SCP refinement is available but not required for this scenario.

 3. **Discretization**: N=50 time steps with zero-order hold on controls.
 The state transition uses exact integration for the linear-plus-constant-acceleration dynamics.